rohanblueboybaijal/rohanblueboybaijal/README.md

 ### Hi there 👋

 I'm Rohan Baijal.
 Why Blueboy :| ?
-Let's leave that for another file ;)
+The simplel and not so mysterious answer is that I've been fond of Jazz and Blues for a while :)

-I'm from New Delhi and am currently a sophomore in IITK.
+I'm from New Delhi and am currently a Junior Undergraduate in the EECS Department at IIT Kanpur.
 I'm currently exploring Robotics and dabble a tiny bit in Deep Learning.
 I hope to work at the intersection of these 2 fields and create something interesting.
 I have some experience with cryptoCurrency as well.
 I also like to participate in Competitive Programming Contests because it's really fun.